countvajhula/qi-tutorial/README.rst

 Emacs/Vim
 ---------

-Just open the file ``tutorial.rkt``, and read through it!
+Just open the file ``start.rkt``, and read through it!
 The tutorial takes the form of comments interspersed with runnable examples, and you should evaluate each expression by sending it to the REPL.
 E.g. in `Racket Mode <https://www.racket-mode.com/>`_, you might use ``C-x C-e`` to do this.

 Using Symex.el
 ``````````````